ssfsx17/sky-islands/core.md

 - Technique
 - 1 AP
 - 10 energy
+- Mapless: All enemies in the front row
 - Do a melee or reach weapon attack at all enemies within weapon range.
 Its damage type is changed to be of the linked element.

 **Discharging Melee Blast**: